Lynnwood High School

 Lynnwood High School is a high school in the Edmonds School District, located in Bothell, Washington.
 The school has approximately 1600 students enrolled for grades 9–12 as of the 2013-2014 school year.
 Lynnwood High School's mascot is a Chimera and athletic teams are known as Royals.

+Incidents

+In September 2024, a Lynnwood High School student was arrested following a road rage incident during which a firearm was allegedly produced.
+According to the Snohomish County Sheriff's Office, the student pulled a gun while driving and later turned into the school premises.
+Parts of an assault rifle were found in the student's vehicle.
+The school went into full lockdown during the investigation, and normal operations resumed later that morning.

 Facilities

 The school buildings are located on North Road, east of Lynnwood.
 The funding for construction was approved in 2006 and construction began in June 2007, after a wooded area was logged.

 Designed by Bassetti Architects, the building was opened on September 8, 2009.
 It is configured around a central common space called The Agora, named after the Greek word for "place of assembly" and "marketplace".
 Four wings radiate from the Agora: two are two-story classroom wings, each organized into small learning communities which can also be used as academies or separate small schools; the others are a performing arts wing and an athletics wing.
 The gymnasium and performing arts wings are designed to function separately from the rest of the building outside of normal school hours.